Fair Processing Notice

 We take your privacy rights and the security of your information very seriously.
 This fair processing notice is supported by a detailed Personal Information Management System which we can provide on request.
 We will now set out in brief our approach to safeguarding the privacy rights of all individuals who engage with us.

 This Fair Processing Notice applies to all personal information collected by BVT.
-We also have Fair Processing Notices specifically for BVT homeowners, BVT tenants and those using our care and support services.
-To read these, please select the appropriate Notice below.
+We also have Fair Processing Notices specifically for BVT homeowners and BVT tenants.
+To read, please scroll to the bottom of the page and select the appropriate Notice.

 Our approach to collecting, storing and using personal information